Blackburn: 1948–1999

-Between 1948 and 1950 the textile industry experienced a short post-war boom, during which sales increased, industry training methods improved and automatic looms were introduced, which allowed a single weaver to control 20 to 25 looms.
+Between 1948 and 1950, the textile industry experienced a short post-war boom, during which sales increased, industry training methods improved and automatic looms were introduced, which allowed a single weaver to control 20 to 25 looms.
 Loom sheds were rebuilt to house new, larger looms.
-Despite the post-war boom, the cotton industry continued to decline and only 25 per cent of the town's population were employed in textiles by 1951; this figure had stood at 60 per cent up to the beginning of the Great Depression in 1929.
-In 1952 the number of weavers fell from 10,890 to 9,020.
+Despite the post-war boom, the cotton industry continued to decline and only 25% of the town's population were employed in textiles by 1951; this figure had stood at 60% up to the beginning of the Great Depression in 1929.
+In 1952, the number of weavers fell from 10,890 to 9,020.
 By 1955 more cloth was imported from India than was exported and between 1955 and 1958 another 16 mills closed.
-In 1959, due partly to the re-organisation of the textile industry as a result of the Textiles Act, another 17 mills closed.
-By 1960 there were 30 mills operating in Blackburn.
+In 1959, due in part to the reorganisation of the textile industry as a result of the Textiles Act, another 17 mills closed.
+By 1960, there were 30 mills operating in Blackburn.

 Closures continued in the 1960s with The Parkside, Fountains, Malvern and Pioneer Mills shutting in 1964.
 In 1967 the Eclipse Mill at Feniscowles closed, unable to compete with imported cloth sold at nine pence cheaper per yard than the mill could produce.
 By the end of that year there were 26 mills operating.
 The 1970s saw further closures, and the number of textile workers in Blackburn reduced to 6,000 by January 1975, the year in which the Albion and Alston mills stopped production with the loss of 400 jobs.
-In 1976 there were 2,100 looms in operation in the town, compared with 79,405 in 1907.
+In 1976, there were 2,100 looms in operation in the town, compared with 79,405 in 1907.

 21st-century revitalisation

 After continued economic decline in the 2000s, new investment began in the 2010s.
 In 2015, Scottish designer Patrick Grant rescued Cookson & Clegg, a factory founded in Blackburn in 1860 that was facing closure.
 The following year he launched the Blackburn-based clothing brand Community Clothing to boost employment in British mills and factories.

 The inaugural British Textile Biennial, a month-long festival celebrating textiles through art and exhibitions, was held in Blackburn in 2019.
-The second edition took place in October 2021, and included an exhibition from Turner Prize winner Lubaina Himid and a film starring Maxine Peake.
+The second edition took place in October 2021; it included an exhibition from Turner Prize winner Lubaina Himid and a film starring Maxine Peake.

-In 2021, the Blackburn with Darwen Council proposed a £250m "Blackburn Master Plan" to revitalise central Blackburn over the next decade, with the goal of building 500 new homes and creating 1,000 jobs.
-In 2022, £200m in government, council, and private investments were announced for the revitalisations of the town centres in both Blackburn and Darwen.
+In 2021, the Blackburn with Darwen Council proposed a £250 million Blackburn Master Plan to revitalise central Blackburn over the next decade, with the goal of building 500 new homes and creating 1,000 jobs.
+In 2022, £200 million in government, council and private investments were announced for the revitalisations of the town centres in both Blackburn and Darwen.
 The Townscape Heritage Project will create a new cultural quarter in Blackburn's historic town centre.
 Councillor Phil Riley stated that additional investment over the next decade could lead to 100,000 jobs in the borough.